judsonlmoore/judsonlmoore.com/_posts/travel/destinations/colombia/2014-11-08-salt-cathedral-zipaquira.markdown

 ---
-title:			'Salt Cathedral of Zipaquirá: A Subterranean Monument of Faith'
+title:			Salt Cathedral of Zipaquirá - A Subterranean Monument of Faith
 date:			2014-11-08 08:44:27 Z
-categories:		Colombia
+categories:		colombia
-tags:			Colombia
-  - reunion
-  - Rotary
-  - RYE
-  - South America
-  - Travel
+tags:			Colombia, reunion, rotary, rye, south america, travel
 author:			judsonlmoore
 excerpt:		The Salt Cathedral of Zipaquirá on the outskirts of Bogota, Colombia, is perhaps the world's grandest testament of a people's faith to their creator.
 layout:			post
 image:			../assets/images/